 Snow, ice and freezing temperatures are certain to change road conditions.
-Many drivers, especially in the Portland area, are unaccustomed to being on the road during these treacherous conditions.
-Because of the rarity of such weather, many Portlanders don’t know how to properly prepare for these situations.
+Many drivers, especially in areas where snow and ice can accumulate, are unaccustomed to being on the road during these treacherous conditions.
+Because of the rarity of such weather in some cities, many don’t know how to properly prepare for these situations.

 There is the occasional instance where an accident may be a direct, unavoidable consequence of snow or ice but most of the time accidents are caused by the negligence of a driver.
 If the injured party is someone other than the negligent driver, said person can often recover for losses caused by the accident.
 This loss recovery can include medical expenses, loss of income, loss of quality of life, and pain and suffering (emotional and physical).